Adam-Meza/Travel-Tracker/README.md

 ## Abstract:
-Wander is a web based application that aims to help users plan their next trip.
-Equipped with destination price estimates and stunning 1080 pictures, Wander allows users to envision their next getaway.
-Wander also features a travel agent side which displays meta data such as the average profit per uesrs, total users, total profits and more!
-Designed after similar applications Wander features a sleak modern design and responsive user interface.
+Wander - an invitation to discover.
+Designed and executed by myself, Wander is a single-page web application that lets users plan their next getaway.
+Wander is built using async JavaScript, HTML5 and SCSS.
+Users are able to log in, see their account data displayed, view details of all their trips, and even submit new trips to be approved by a travel agent.
+Wander also features a built in Agent Portal which when accessed displays finanical data including the total profits, the average profit per user and more.
+Agents will also be able to search users by name and approve or deny any pending trip requests.
+Built over the course of a 1 week sprint during my final week of Turings second module.
+I am very proud of the work I did here and would encourage anyone interested in well written code to check it out.

 ## Installation Instructions: